Rockism and poptimism: Poptimism

-Criticism of poptimists
+Criticism of poptimism

 Overlap with rockism

 In 2006, Morley derided the seriousness of contemporary music writers: "Many of the self-proclaimed American anti-rockists—or popists, or poptimists, or pop pricks—actually write with a kind of fussy, self-important rockist sheen.
 And for all their studious over-analysis, any definition of rockism is the same today as it's always been."
 That same year, Rosen spoke positively of the new movement but forewarned of possible excesses; that a hierarchy of music biased toward pop is no better than one biased toward rock because both genres have respectable qualities that cannot be ignored.

 A week later, PopMatters' Rob Horning responded to Rosen's writing with a more negative view of poptimism, writing that it is "sad to think the sharpest critics drowning in self-importance while believing they are shedding themselves of it.
 Basically by rejecting all that was once deemed important by a previous generation and embracing the opposite, you can make the case for your own importance.
-This is not optimism, it’s reaction."
+This is not optimism, it's reaction."

-Writing for The Quietus in 2017, Michael Hann argued that "the poptimists are just as proscriptive as the rockists", and listed the following as a few poptimist "sacred cows, which are beyond challenge":
+Writing for The Quietus in 2017, Michael Hann, the music editor for The Guardian, argued that "the poptimists are just as proscriptive as the rockists".
+He listed the following as poptimist "sacred cows, which are beyond challenge":